 → Do NOT send adoption requests via Flickr or Facebook.

 → Do NOT submit adoption requests unless you are a registered volunteer.

 → Do NOT ever drag images from our albums to restore.

-→ You have up to 3 months to complete each restoration.
+→ You have up to 3 months to complete each restoration!

 STEP #1 - BROWSE OUR ALBUMS

-To do so locate the image name located below each photo.
-Cut-and-paste these names as a numbered list into the body of your e-mail.
-Provide a brief description of the photo to make sure your requests align. *Do not send multiple e-mails for multiple images.
-One e-mail will suffice.
+To do so locate the specific file name located below each photo.
+Cut-and-paste these file names as a numbered list into the body of your e-mail.
+(URLS are not file names!)
+Provide a brief description of the photo to make sure your requests align and to help staff locate them faster. *Do not send multiple e-mails for multiple images.
+One e-mail will suffice!

 Here's an example of what this should look like: